bonesbythesea/brighton_creatives/readme.md

 │   │   └── time_series   --> raw csv time series from the ons
-│   ├── excel             --> raw excel formatted data reports from official sources │   └── source_urls       --> lists of urls from where data is sourced ├── img                   --> graphical resources, including plots genrated or downloaded from sources ├── notebooks             --> processing, exploratory, and modelling code notebooks ├── notes                 --> various text or pdf documents containing relevant information ├── readme.md             --> this file
+│   ├── excel             --> raw excel formatted data reports from official sources │   └── source_urls       --> lists of urls from where data is sourced ├── img                   --> graphical resources, including plots generated or downloaded from sources ├── notebooks             --> processing, exploratory, and modelling code notebooks ├── notes                 --> various text or pdf documents containing relevant information ├── readme.md             --> this file